mdirfancse2023/Smart-Proctoring/README.md

 * Extension only going to work on particluar site set by developer(eg. elimus.com)
 * If we click on the extension on desired site it gets activate and close all the tabs except desired one and make that site into full screen.
+* It also ask for the camera and microphone permission.
-* You cant able to open any other tab in the browser
+* You can't able to open any other tab in the browser

 ### Future Functionality

-* Capture video and audio of the candidate
 * Restrict user to close the browser
 * Store ip and requirement checks into storage